minifast/manic_baker/README.md

 # Manic Baker

+|  Note: Most of the functionality in this repository is
+|        better implemented in Vagrant or Knife.

 Manic Baker lets you do all the stuff you want for a full continuous deployment cycle on Joyent: